Exact enumeration of satisfiable 2-SAT formulae: Conjunctive Normal Forms and implication digraphs

 \subsection{Definitions and notation}

-In this Section, we are using the classical binary Boolean operators $\lor, \land$ and $\to$ which correspond respectively to \emph{disjunction}, \emph{conjunction} and \emph{implication}.
+In this section, we are using the classical binary Boolean operators $\lor, \land$ and $\to$ which correspond respectively to \emph{disjunction}, \emph{conjunction} and \emph{implication}.
 We are also using the unary operator $\neg x$ or $\n x$ to denote negation.
-A different implication symbol $\Rightarrow$ is used in the following context: we shall say that $x \Rightarrow y$ when $x$ logically implies $y$ inside some formula, even if a clause $x \to y$ is not directly a part of this formula.
-For example, in a formula $(\n x \to y) \land (y \to x)$ we can say that $\n x \Rightarrow x$.
-In this latter example, $x$ is forced to take a True value, which can be expressed as \( \text{True} \Rightarrow x \), even though the constant True is not a part of the initial formula.

 \begin{definition} The \emph{literals} of a Boolean variable $x$ are $x$ and its negation $\n x$.
-A \emph{Conjunctive Normal Form} (CNF) formula on $n$ variables is a set of clauses, where each clause is a disjunction of literals corresponding to distinct variables. \end{definition}
+A \emph{Conjunctive Normal Form} (CNF) formula on $n$ variables is a set (conjunction) of clauses, where each clause is a disjunction of literals corresponding to distinct variables. \end{definition}

 For example, the formula (viz.~\cref{fig:cnf:example})

 is considered to be the same CNF as

 Throughout this work, we do not consider formulae with literal or clause duplications, such as